Profile

 The family of Nguyen Thi Tam reported that she was sent to Gia Trung Prison, 1,200 km from her home in Hanoi, on September 21.
 This will make it more difficult and costly for them to visit her.
 On the same day, Trinh Ba Phuong, another person charged with violating Article 117 in connection with the Dong Tam case, and Tam's co-defendant, was sent to An Diem Prison in Quang Nam Province, 800 km from his home in Hoa Binh Province.

-Due to a motorcycle injury several years earlier, Tam has ligament pain and regularly receives acupuncture, but is not taking any medication while in detention.
+Due to a motorcycle injury several years earlier, Tam has ligament pain and regularly receives acupuncture, but was reportedly not taking any medication while in detention.

 November 2020: